MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-photos.md

 ## Next steps

 In this tutorial, you learned how to view assets in the HoloLens and capture photos to the asset record with spatial markup.
-To learn how to review the captured data from the Remote Assist model-driven app, see:
+To learn how to review the captured data from the Remote Assist model-driven app, see the next article.

 > [!div class="nextstepaction"]
 > [Review asset captures](./asset-capture-review.md)